 General warnings regarding Globus transfers apply to the Second Tier storage endpoint.
 Please consult the primary Globus documentation to understand the warnings and limitations.

 The Globus sharing mechanism is completely independent of the s3 file sharing mechanisms.
-Changing the shared status of data via the Globus interface has no effect on s3 sharing permissions, and vice versa.
+Changing the shared status of data via the Globus interface has no effect on s3 sharing permissions.
 As with other endpoints, Globus shared directories remain shared until sharing is removed using the Globus interface.
 Any material within a Globus shared directory (including newly added material) is shared via Globus.
 For security, it is recommended that users disable sharing when their need for sharing has ended.